 Students who intend to teach in secondary or middle schools must complete a major in the intended teaching area.
 Only the following majors are appropriate for the Secondary Education minor.

-Certification in music and foreign languages covers grades K-12, all music majors must enroll in EED 317 Music for Elementary Schools, and all modern languages and literatures majors must enroll in EED 355 Teaching (Foreign Language) in the Elementary Schools.
+Certification in music and foreign languages covers grades K-12.
+Therefore, all music majors must enroll in EED 319 Integrated Arts for Elementary Schools, and all modern languages majors must enroll in EED 355 Teaching (Foreign Language) in the Elementary Schools.

 In addition, students must complete the following, required, three-course (13-semester-hour sequence):